History Files

 c.1375 - 1235 BC

-Nippur is the repository of a very substantial administrative archive that concentrates on the reigns of the Babylonian kings from Burnaburiash II to Kashtiliash IV inclusive.
+Nippur is the repository of a very substantial administrative archive which concentrates on the reigns of the Babylonian kings from Burnaburiash II to Kashtiliash IV inclusive.
 The city and surrounding province is administered by a governor who oversees the local agricultural organisation which produces sometimes huge harvests.
-The archive ends with the Assyrian capture of Babylonia, and five years later the city is briefly captured by Elam.

 c.1200 BC

-The city is mostly abandoned between 1200-900 BC during a regional decline in urbanism.
-By 1000 BC there is perhaps nothing more than a small population clustered around the ancient ziggurat.
-Control eventually passes to the Assyrians and then the Seleucids, who turn the temple into a fortress.
-Final decay sets in under the Sassanids and the former city becomes a collection of mud huts beside the ziggurat.
+Then the Seleucids take control, turning the temple into a fortress.
+Final decay sets in under the Sassanids, although they regard it as an important site, and the former city becomes a collection of mud huts beside the ziggurat.
 The Parthians construct over the ruins of the temple and the town finally disappears in the thirteenth century AD.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.